-Chomsky on General Soleimani’s Killing: 'It's as if Iran Decided to Murder Mike Pompeo'
+Chomsky on General Soleimani’s killing: 'It's as if Iran decided to murder Mike Pompeo'

-American polymath Noam Chomsky said the assassination of top Iranian commander Lt.
-General Qassem Soleimani has shown that the US is a "rogue state" that has no regard for international law.
+American polymath Noam Chomsky has said the assassination of top Iranian commander Lt.
+General Qassem Soleimani has shown that the U.S. is a "rogue state" that has no regard for international law.

 “The murder of Soleimnai… is an extraordinarily dangerous act.
 Nothing like that happened during the Second World War or during the Cold War,” Chomsky said in an interview on Wednesday.